pinkest-nekomata/LaDS-Lore-Project/Main Story/WU-05 Long Lost Treasures.md

 The frame shows a skeleton holding what looks like a [[Protocore]] weapon.

-> Protocore weapons were only invented in the last decade or so...
+> [[Protocore weapon]]s were only invented in the last decade or so...
 How could this one have appeared in the ruins of [[Lemuria]]?
 Is it possible the underwater city didn't sink naturally?

 # 06 Audio File No.5: Conflict
 A call from Fred to Eleanor.